Question: Each cell should have one TRA and one TRB chain, or one heavy and one light chain. Why do I have some clonotypes with only one chain?

 There are many reasons why you may see only one chain in a cell that should contain two chains:

-- The mRNA transcripts for the missing chain may have been present in the cell, but not picked up by the assay, especially if it is expressed in low levels.
-In some rare cases cells may only express one chain.
+- mRNA transcript could not be detected by the assay: The mRNA transcripts for the missing chain may have been present in the cell, but not picked up by the assay.
+This is especially true of transcripts that have low expression.

 - No contig assembly: Some transcripts picked up by the assay may fail to get assembled into contigs.

 - Not marked as productive: Some assembled contigs may fail to be marked as productive.
 Only productive chains are displayed in the filtered results.
 Look in the

 all_contig_annotations.csvfile to find contigs that are not marked as productive.

 - In rare cases, cells may only express one chain.

 If a majority of your clonotypes consist of only one chain, there may be an issue with your sample.